zach-schrag/STAT315-HW-1-EX-2/README.md

 ```

 ## Step 5:
-Add your name to the readme file.
+Add your "secret STAT 315 ID" to the readme file.

 ![readme](img/readme.png)

 i.
 Click on the pen icon on the right-hand upper corner of the readme section.
 ii.
 Edit the readme document by adding your name to the document.

-e.g. \#Git-Exercise by Norman Lo
+e.g. \#Git-Exercise: STAT ID 927

 ## Step 6:
 Pull the updated readme back to the local device.